ninjaframework/ninja/ninja-core/src/site/markdown/index.md

         <h2><img class="bs-icon" src="images/glyphicons/glyphicons_079_podium.png"/> Development</h2>
         <p>Generate a new project via our Maven archetype, import it into your favorite IDE with one click and start
         coding.
-Ninja features a <b>SuperDevMode</b> that will pick up all your changes immediately.
+Ninja's <b>SuperDevMode</b> will pick up all your code changes immediately.
 Features?
 All there: <b>Html, Xml, Json, JPA, caching and much more</b>.</p>
     </div>